fabstao/Rokostacio/README.md

 # Rokostacio

-ROKOStacio is an online music streaming app using Node.js and MongoDB with GridFS
+ROKOStacio is an online music streaming app using Node.js, Express and MongoDB with GridFS

 In order to get it up and running, remember to install all the required modules: